carl-lw/FolderToCBZ/README.md

    - Prefix/Suffix: add a customised prefix or suffix to file/files

 3. **Preview**
-   - Click "Preview" to see how folders will be renamed
+   - Click "Preview renaming" to see how folders will be renamed

 4. **Convert**
    - Click "Convert to .cbz" to compress and convert folders into `.cbz`